 Paternity means far more than being the biological father of a child.
 Fathers have a special bond with their children, and that connection must be protected.
 In the legal sense of the word, paternity concerns a father’s legal rights.
-Attorney David Pedrazas is a Salt Lake City Paternity Lawyer who helps Utah fathers through every aspect of their legal actions pertaining to paternity, including:
+Attorney David Pedrazas is a Salt Lake City Paternity Attorney who helps Utah fathers through every aspect of their legal actions pertaining to paternity, including:

 - The legal presumption of paternity